Change WordPress upload file size

 This will output a lot if data if your php environment is functioning properly.
 Look for the following:

 vi your php.ini file (noted in the above output) looking for “upload_max_filesize” and change it to what you think you need, i.e., 33M.
-Restart apache (service httpd restart) to pick up the new value.
+Restart apache (sudo service apache2 restart) to pick up the new value.
 Look at “http://www.yoursite.com/junk.php” (may need to force a refresh) to see your new “upload_max_filesize” value.
 This should correct your 2M limitation.

 I have seen a lot of posts where many have changed this value in their php.ini file and “nothing happens”.
 I am assuming that this is because the apache server (or whatever they are using) is not being restarted to acquire these new values.